Kuberwastaken/LifeMap/README.md

 ## How Saving Works

 LifeMap allows you to save your mind map to local storage and download it as a JSON file.
 You can also load a previously saved mind map from a JSON file.
+Signing into Google saves it on the cloud, so if you sign in on any other device, it fetches your saved MindMap no matter where you saved it.

 ## Open Source Contributions